denten-books/plain-text/2-device.md

 pattern of performance is invented a certain produce can be turned out in infinite numbers practically without effort [...]
-Once that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].
+Once that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book off a press [@moreno_who_1953, 236].

 Like king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
-All forms of externalized algorithmic rule fell under
-suspicion: from central planning, to corporate governance, to machine code, and legal codex.
-For Moreno, such mechanisms served to conserve and to externalize human volition.
+All forms of externalized algorithmic rule fell for him under suspicion: from central planning, to corporate governance, to machine code, and legal codex.
+For Moreno, such mechanisms served to conserve and to externalize personal agency.
 With time, mechanized volition begins to govern without consensus or comprehension.
 Splintered from its source, it staggers forth, *golem*-like, through laws, books, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
 Moreno
 writes:

 > Once off the press, the parent, the producer, the author is immaterial; the